2020 Arab Cup U-20

-The 2020 Arab Cup U-20 was the fourth edition of the Arab Cup U-20 organised by the Union of Arab Football Associations (UAFA) for the men's under-20 national teams of the Arab world.
+The 2020 Arab Cup U-20 was the sixth edition of the Arab Cup U-20 organised by the Union of Arab Football Associations (UAFA) for the men's under-20 national teams of the Arab world.
 It is the first tournament played in nearly eight years.
 The competition took place in Saudi Arabia between 17 February and 4 March.
 It was held in Dammam, Khobar and Riyadh.